Buesal/School-Financial-Performance-Dashboard-Power-BI-/README.md

 This Power BI report provides a **comprehensive financial analysis for an educational institution**, covering revenue, expenses, and profit across different academic years.
 It enables interactive comparison between periods, detailed tracking of student payments, and cost breakdowns by account and payment type.

-The project demonstrates strong data modeling, DAX calculations, and clean BI design with a consistent blue-white theme inspired by Greek academic branding.

 ---